Codecademy/docs/content/c/concepts/enums/enums.md

 # Enum

-A **enum** (enumeration) is a user-defined data type in C. It is mainly used to assign names to integral constants, the names make a program easy to read and maintain.
+A **enum** (enumeration) is a user-defined data type in C. It is used to assign names to integral constants, the principal purpose of this names is to create a program that is easy to read and maintain.
 It is defined using the `enum` keyword.

 ## Syntax